macimas/giddy/README.md

     ```
 4. make sure that text can be clearly read
 5. make sure your css works in dark and light mode
+6. dont make it too overwhelming/uncomfortable to look at